What is enterprise sales, and why should it matter to you?

 This includes providing updates on progress, addressing any concerns or objections they may have, and seeking their input on potential solutions.
 Doing this demonstrates your commitment to their success and increases their buy-in to your proposed solution.

-These strong connections give you an advantage when it comes time to negotiate terms or close deals because you’ve already established trust and credibility.
+We’re certain that these strong connections give you an advantage when it comes time to negotiate terms or close deals because you’ve already established trust and credibility.

 Negotiation and Closing